Advertising

 Native American tribes lived along the waterways of the Illinois area for thousands of years before the arrival of Europeans.

-The French colonized the region now known as Illinois in the 1600s; it was ceded to Britain in 1763, in 1783 the US acquired the land.
-Illinois entered the Union on 3rd December 1818 as the 21st state.
+The French colonized the region now known as Illinois in the 1600s.
+It was ceded to Britain in 1763, and in 1783, the US acquired the land.
+Illinois entered the Union on 3rd December 1818, as the 21st state.

 Illinois State Map